PGF/TikZ Manual

 • \pgfsys@declarepattern{name}{\(x_1\)}{\(y_1\)}{\(x_2\)}{\(y_2\)}{\(x\) step}{\(y\) step}{\(a\)}{\(b\)}{\(c\)}{\(d\)}{\(e\)}{\(f\)}{code}{flag}

 • This command declares a new colored or uncolored pattern, depending on whether flag is 0, which means uncolored, or 1, which means colored.
 Uncolored patterns have no inherent color, the color is provided when they are set.
-Colored patters have an inherent color.
+Colored patterns have an inherent color.

 The name is a name for later use when the pattern is to be shown.
 The pairs \((x_1,y_1)\) and \((x_2,y_2)\) must describe a bounding box of the pattern code.